Accessibility for Knowledge Management: Section 508 and WCAGEstimated Reading Time: 3 Minutes

 In conclusion, any organization, whether directly or indirectly funded by the government, should be compliant with Section 508 for creating their knowledge base content.
 Other countries follow WCAG norms for e-learning courses.

-Due to some limitations like extra cost and effort, the non-government organizations are prevented from making accessibility a priority.
+Due to some limitations like extra cost and effort, non-government organizations are prevented from making accessibility a priority.
 Instead, they opt for having one-to-one sessions with the concerned individual.